 - Offline speaker diarization i.e. identifying speakers in the transcripts (up to 8 speakers)

 - Speech hints API for improved accuracy on content such as addresses and credit cards

 - TTS voice enhancement by controlling emphasis through SSML

 Download Now Documentation Forum

 Quick Start Guide

-Step-by-step guide to deploy pretrained models as services on a local workstation and interact with them through a client.
+Get step-by-step instructions for deploying pretrained models as services on a local workstation and how to interact with them through a client.

-Learn about the architecture, key features and components in Riva that help you build multimodal conversational AI services.
+Learn about Riva’s architecture, key features, and components for building speech AI services.